Guilherme-B/manifold/README.md

 - consuming the identified JSON sources
 - cleanup and standardization
 - staging layer creation (Parquet files)
-- save Parquet files to S3 bucket
+- save Parquet files to an S3 bucket

 ### Staging layer

-The staging laye is in charge of consuming the [AWS S3] Parquet files into [AWS Redshift].
+The staging layer is in charge of consuming the [AWS S3] Parquet files into [AWS Redshift].
 The process is handled by the S3 to Redshift Operator.

 The DAG is then comprised of two steps:

-1- Assert the existance of the proper schemas, and create them if not present
+1- Assert the existence of the proper schemas, and create them if not present
 ![Schema Create](https://github.com/Guilherme-B/manifold/blob/main/images/dag/staging_schema.png)
 2- Copy the Parquet files into the appropriate dimensional object
 ![Staging Copy](https://github.com/Guilherme-B/manifold/blob/main/images/dag/staging_tables.png)

 ### Presentation layer

 The presentation or consumption layer holds the final updated dimensional model.
-Roughly speaking, the layer's responsability are:
+Roughly speaking, the layer's responsibilities are:
 1- Calculate dimension Deltas
 2- Upsert dimension data according to the computed Delta
 ![Presentation Dimension](https://github.com/Guilherme-B/manifold/blob/main/images/dag/presentation_dimensions.png)
 3- Append to the fact tables
 ![Presentation Fact](https://github.com/Guilherme-B/manifold/blob/main/images/dag/presentation_facts.png)

-Operations 1 and 2 are the responsability of the [Dimension Operator], whereas the Fact appending is handled via Postgres Operator.
+Operations 1 and 2 are the responsibility of the [Dimension Operator], whereas the Fact appending is handled via Postgres Operator.

 ## Custom Operators